Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-27: Added information on the D16 Newsletter.
 Help with translation is welcome

+2025-01-27: We need a description of how to get to the Seminarraum for people who have no clue about Dezernat 16.
+Any volunteers?

 Current Status: Looking for participants and a way to sustain the shared organisation.
 We use this document here to work on this.